tetrapod00/godot-docs/tutorials/xr/introducing_xr_tools.rst

 These hands come in low and high poly versions, come in a few configurations, a number of animation files to control finger positions and a number of different textures.

 In your scene tree select your left hand :ref:`XRController3D <class_xrcontroller3d>` node.
-Now click on the ``instantiate Child Scene`` button to add a child scene.
+Now click on the :btn:`Instantiate Child Scene` button to add a child scene.
 And select ``addons/godot-xr-tools/hands/scenes/lowpoly/left_hand_low.tscn``.

 As you can see from the path of this scene, low poly models are in the ``lowpoly`` subfolder while high poly models are in the ``highpoly`` subfolder.